bomsn/wc-post-checkout-registration/README.md

 #####  1.0.5
 * Fixed: order ID was not being pulled correctly in some cases when passed as a shortcode attribute
+* Added the ability to auto link orders to the customer if they have an existing account.
+* Add an option to show login form below the post-checkout notice.